National Institute of Mental Health (NIMH) indicates that Bipolar Disorder is a very common condition.

 - Treatment Plan – What is your treatment plan?
 Are you compliant with your doctor’s orders?
 Do you attend regular mental health visits?
 Do you take your medications as prescribed?
 Do you participate in Bipolar support groups?

-The more active you are in managing your condition then the more likely the insurer will be to give you a positive rating with lower premium.
+The more active you are in managing your condition then the more likely the insurer will be to approve with with great and low rates.

 Insurance companies want to confirm you are keeping your illness under control.
 The longer you’ve gone keeping your Bipolar Disorder in check then the better your rating.